b-lukaszuk/BS_wJ_eng/contents/calendar.md

 say:

 - on what day of the week was Jesus born (assume: Dec 25, year 1)?
-- on what day of the week was the world suppose to end (assume: Dec 21, year 2012, but you [got plenty dates to choose from](https://en.wikipedia.org/wiki/List_of_dates_predicted_for_apocalyptic_events))?
+- on what day of the week was the world supposed to come to an end (assume: Dec 21, year 2012, but you [got plenty dates to choose from](https://en.wikipedia.org/wiki/List_of_dates_predicted_for_apocalyptic_events))?
 - on what day of the week will the next millennium start (assume: Jan 1, 3000)?